sival19/webtech/lec01/Readme.md

 * Artist: selected from a list of options
 * Type: single (single song), EP (not enough to be considered a full album), album
 * Description: text area
-* Tracks: text, max 10
+* Tracks: text, only 10 inputs

 Use [w3school](https://www.w3schools.com/html/html_forms.asp) for references about form inputs.
 There are more HTML tag that can be used with forms that are not input: *hint* [textarea](https://www.w3schools.com/tags/tag_textarea.asp).